clearoutio/clearout-node/README.md

 ```

 ## Usage
 The package needs to be initialized with your Clearout's server app API token, which is available in the [`Clearout Apps Dashboard`](https://app.clearout.io/dashboard/apps).
-If you dont find server app, please create one and copy the API token
+If you don't find server app, please create one and copy the API token

 **Using as commonJS module with `Promise`:**
 <!-- prettier-ignore -->